- The Department Today

 Mark Bevir, Kinch Hoekstra, Hamid Algar, Shannon Stimson

 Political Theory & Philosophy

-Nura's writings on contemporary Islamic thought have not been limited to Khomeini.
-She has explored contemporary Iranian political thought in a publication by the Afro-Middle East Centre, focusing on the political thought of Ayatollah Javadi Amoli, a conservative scholar in contemporary Iran who develops Khomeini’s theory in a direction that emphasizes the power and prerogatives of the jurisprudent and circumscribes the role of the representative institutions.
+Nura’s published works include an article entitled "Democratic and Constitutionalist Elements in Khomeini's Unveiling of Secrets and Islamic Government," in the Journal of Political Ideologies, as well as an article entitled "Ruhollah Khomeini's Political Thought: Elements of Guardianship, Consent, and Representative Government" in the Journal of Shi'a Islamic Studies.
+Her publications on contemporary Islamic thought have not been limited to Khomeini, however; she has explored contemporary Iranian political thought in a publication by the Afro-Middle East Centre, focusing on the political thought of Ayatollah Javadi Amoli, a conservative scholar in contemporary Iran who develops Khomeini’s theory in a direction that emphasizes the power and prerogatives of the jurisprudent and circumscribes the role of the representative institutions.
 In addition, she has written a chapter on Michel Foucault's journalistic coverage of the Islamic Revolution in Iran, to be published in an edited volume, Creolizing Shari’iati, by Rowman and Littlefield.